 • Colic in Infants

 • Irritable Bowel Syndrome (IBS)

 • Anxiety & Depression

 CRANIOSACRAL THERAPY AVAILABLE AT LIFE THERAPIES

 For more technical CST treatments (cranial osteopathy) the osteopathic manual practitioner has more extensive years of training with CST, including how the rest of the body is interrelated with the craniosacral system.
-Cranial osteopathy is offered by Elliot Vlad, Trevor Nootenboom, and Kimberly Robertson at the Life Therapies clinic.
+Cranial osteopathy is offered by Elliot Vlad and Kimberly Robertson at the Life Therapies clinic.

-Life Therapies is located in the Wellington West Village, close to downtown Ottawa and Westboro.
-Parking is available for clients at the rear of the building and the location is easily accessible by active transportation.
+Life Therapies is located in Westboro, in the heart of Ottawa.
+Parking is available for clients at the rear of the building, on the surrounding roads, and the location is easily accessible by active transportation.
 When scheduling an appointment with the practitioners, please feel free to make a note in the online booking comments about your request for craniosacral therapy.